 Thigh Pain: Where is it Coming From & What to Do?

-PLEASE NOTE: It is highly unlikely that I will be able to answer your question about your personal medical issue.
-Making a diagnosis of a physical dysfunction is difficult over the internet, I get THOUSANDS of questions, I don’t offer free online medical advice – I can’t and won’t make diagnoses for people asking my advice in this forum – it’s just not good medicine to do so.
+PLEASE NOTE: It am no longer able to answer questions about personal medical issues.
+Making a diagnosis of a physical dysfunction is difficult over the internet, I get THOUSANDS of questions, and I just don’t offer free online medical advice.
+It’s just not good medicine to do so.

 That said, out of the thousands of inquiries I get, I occasionally pick one or two to respond to because I feel they are useful examples for others to see, but I only make observations based on what little information I’m given & without getting to make a physical examination, so this should not be construed as medical advice, just my off-the-cuff thoughts.
 I have provided free resources here that I hope will be helpful, but beyond that, I advise you to PLEASE find a qualified practitioner who can examine you and give you the good advice and treatment you need.

 In looking over the traffic data for this site I was surprised to discover that the majority of Google searches that led to our site used keywords involving “thigh pain.”
 In the articles below, I’ve tried to explain some of the most common – and (relatively) easier to fix – causes of thigh pain.
 There are a number of possible causes of pain in the thigh, and most of the common ones aren’t very serious.
 Let’s take a look at some of the quirky forms first.